Peterlollo/whatsHappening/README.md

 # whatsHappening
-Get the news from the New York Times API
+Backbone application consuming the latest news from the New York Times API